battlecoder/zeppp/readme.md

 **Example 5**
 > zeppp-cli -c COM3 -wait 2000 -d 16f628a -i file_with_only_eeprom_data.hex -pe

-A more complicated example: ZEPPP firmware is in COM3 and we need to wait the 2 seconds before sending commands because we are using an Arduino Pro mini that resets when you connect to it.
+A more complicated example: ZEPPP firmware is in COM3 and we need to wait the 2 seconds before sending commands because we are using an Arduino Uno.
 After the pause, we tell the CLI that we expect a 16F628A (this will check the connected PIC and will refuse to continue if a different PIC is found), and then we read an hex file that only contains eeprom data, which we will proceed to program into the PIC without touching other memory areas (-pe = Program EEPROM only).

 ## BUILDING THE CLI FROM SOURCE CODE
 You can skip this step if you use the [pre-compiled JAR](https://github.com/battlecoder/zeppp/blob/master/zeppp-cli.jar), which should work out of the box in most systems.

-If you want to build the tool yourself from the source code, you'll need [Apache Maven](https://maven.apache.org/) and the [Java JDK version 8 or better](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+If you want to build the tool yourself from source code, you'll need [Apache Maven](https://maven.apache.org/) and the [Java JDK version 8 or better](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
 Once you have both working in your enviroment, building the CLI program only requires you to run:

     > cd ZEPPP-cli